Equity capital markets in United States: regulatory overview

 In addition, the JOBS Act permits an EGC, both prior to and after filing its IPO registration statement with the SEC, to engage in "test the waters" communications with qualified institutional buyers and institutional accredited investors.

 Issuers who are already public can use a variety of approaches to market their equity securities to minimise execution risk, including the potentially adverse impact on an issuer's stock price associated with an announced or marketed failed deal.
-Also, in recent years, the mere announcement of a follow-on offering has led to significant short selling in that issuer's securities in advance of pricing.
+Also, in recent years, the mere announcement of a follow-on offering may lead to significant short selling in that issuer's securities in advance of pricing.
 If an issuer has an effective shelf registration statement (see Question 18, Subsequent offerings), underwriters may engage in pre-marketing activities before public announcement of a transaction, by contacting institutional investors on a confidential basis to gauge their potential interest.
 These offerings are referred to as confidentially marketed public offerings or wall-crossed deals.

 Following a successful pre-marketing phase, the issuer may publicly announce the transaction and have the underwriters market the securities to a broader group of investors with the expectation of very quickly (usually in a matter of hours) pricing the offering.